 Mix the powdered sugar with the lemon juice and lemon zest in a small bowl.
 Use enough lemon juice so that the icing runs from a spoon in a trickle, then drizzle over the cooled lemon poppy seed scones in zig-zag patterns.
 Serve!

-1 cup powdered sugar, 2 tablespoon lemon juice, ½ teaspoon lemon zest
+1 cup powdered sugar, 2 tbsp lemon juice, ½ tsp lemon zest

 Notes